Deckweiss/auto-root/README.md

 ## TODO:

-- [ ] improve getRelevantParentPid function
+- [x] improve getRelevantParentPid function
-- [ ] document how this works
+- [x] document how this works
 - [ ] package for Debian based distros
 - [ ] package for Arch based distros
 - [ ] release on AUR
+- [ ] fix debug flag for zsh

 ## Credit: